dh85/SpotifyWebAPI/Examples/SpotifyCLI/README.md

 # See what you've been listening to
 spotify-cli top-items --type artists --time-range short

-# See your all-time favorite tracks
+# See your all-time favourite tracks
 spotify-cli top-items --type tracks --time-range long --limit 50

 # Check your recent history